salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Resource creation MUST respond with location of created resource

 * RateLimit-Limit
-	* Rate limiting - Ceiling for the given resource.
+	* Rate Limit Ceiling for the given resource.
 Value MUST start from one(1).
 * RateLimit-Remaining
-	* Rate limiting - Number of requests left for the window.
-Value MUST be "RateLimit-Limit" - requests made in window.
+	* Number of requests remaining within the Rate Limit window.
 * RateLimit-Reset
-	* Rate limiting - When window is reset.
+	* When Rate Limit window is reset.
 Value MUST be a specific time in UTC epoch seconds.

 * Etag